trozware/troz.net-2025/src/post/2025/swiftui-mac-2025.md

 ![Icon appearance][i3]

-If you want to support older systems and have an AppIcon set in **Assets.xcassets**, set the name of your Icon Composer file to AppIcon and your app will use the new one and fall back to the old one if required.
+~~If you want to support older systems and have an AppIcon set in **Assets.xcassets**, set the name of your Icon Composer file to AppIcon and your app will use the new one and fall back to the old one if required.~~

+**UPDATE**: It appears that the new icon format is now fully backwards compatible.
+I've tested going back to macOS 11 and it still shows the new Icon Composer icon, even though I have an old-style icon in **Assets.xcassets**.

 One nice touch is that if you select the icon file in the Xcode Project navigator, you get a button under the preview for opening the file in Icon Composer directly.